This removes the content from the Container and places a "None" key instead.

 Per default, the Loop option is enabled which means that a clip starts again from the beginning in case its container was extended manually and is now longer than the duration of the clip itself.

-But imagine, you have a video on the timeline and after playing it back you like to keep the last frame as a still image on the screen.
+But imagine, you have a video on the timeline and after playing it, you want to keep the last frame as a still image on the screen.
 First, you increase the length of the container in the sequence, then you select the container and untick the Loop check box.
 Now, the last frame is hold.

 Since version 6.4.3, the default value for pre rolling content is 2 seconds.
 If the Pre Roll time is 0, the media clip is loaded into RAM as soon as the nowpointer enters the container.
 The higher the resolution of the media is, or the more containers start at the same time, the longer the loading process takes.
 To display the media faster, Pandoras Box can start pre-loading it before the container actually starts.
 The Pre Roll Time defines the starting point ahead of the container.
 The Pre Roll Time can overlap with a preceding container.